(225 ILCS 454/15-35)

 Agency relationship disclosure.

-later than beginning to work as a designated agent on behalf of the consumer:
+(a) A licensee acting as a designated agent shall advise a consumer in writing, no later than beginning to work as a designated agent on behalf of the consumer, of the following:

 (1) That a designated agency relationship exists,

-unless there is written agreement between the sponsoring broker and the consumer providing for a different brokerage relationship.
+unless there is written agreement between the sponsoring broker and the consumer providing for a different agency relationship; and

-(2) The name or names of his or her designated agent
+(2) The name or names of the designated agent or

-or agents.
-The written disclosure can be included in a brokerage agreement or be a separate document, a copy of which is retained by the sponsoring broker for the licensee.
+agents on the written disclosure, which can be included in a brokerage agreement or be a separate document, a copy of which is retained by the sponsoring broker for the licensee.

 (b) The licensee representing the consumer shall discuss with the consumer the sponsoring broker's compensation and policy with regard to